 You can now fasten off this section.

-Now it's time to start the other side, working from the middle of the cosy now.
-So if you are using a 5 stitch gap, you will now start in the 3rd space to the left of your stitch marker.
-Pull your wool through and chain 2, then continue working across in HDC.
-Remembering to Ch2 before turning.
 Just tall enough to reach the top of your spout where it joins to the pot.
 Don't fasten off this time as you are going to work it as one piece now.
 Ideally the next row will be Right Side Facing - this always seems to work out by fluke with my teapots but you may need to add an additional row so bear this in mind.

 Now work across the next row until you get to the middle gap.
 This is where you join it up with the other side.
 I have tried various ways of joining up here, and you may like to try a different way, but this is the way I like to do it!